CommandersAct/pods/TCPrivacy/README.md

 <p>If you're using the SDK, this will propagate the information to the SDK and manage its state.</p>
 <h2 id="saving-consent">Saving consent</h2>
 <p>The saving of the consent on our servers is done automatically.</p>
 <p>But since we are saving the consent in our servers, we need to identify the user one way or another.
-By default the variable used to identify the user consenting is #TC_NORMALIZED_ID#, but you can change it to anything you'd like.
+By default the variable used to identify the user consenting is #TC_SDK_ID#, but you can change it to anything you'd like.</p>
-If you want to use an ID already inside the SDK:</p>
+<p>If you want to use an ID already inside the SDK:</p>
 <div class="codehilite"><pre><span></span><span class="p">[[</span><span class="n">TCMobilePrivacy</span> <span class="n">sharedInstance</span><span class="p">]</span> <span class="nl">setConsentUser</span><span class="p">:</span> <span class="s">@&quot;#TC_IDFA#&quot;</span><span class="p">];</span>
 </pre></div>